Feature #337

 Yes, approve request for this feature.

-Updated by Stanislav German-Evtushenko 4 months ago
+Updated by Stanislav German-Evtushenko over 14 years ago

 I think issue #2653 is better way to separate clients from each other than "Private issues".
 Private issues will involve some chaos to project management.

-Updated by Bruno Medeiros 4 months ago
+Updated by Bruno Medeiros over 14 years ago

 Stanislav German-Evtushenko wrote: